More at rubyonrails.org:

 Inversely, by using the :without option instead you can require that the specified attribute does not match the regular expression.

-In either case, the provided :with or :without option must be a regular expression or a proc or lambda that return one.
+In either case, the provided :with or :without option must be a regular expression or a proc or lambda that returns one.

 The default error message is "is invalid".